ustaxcourt/ef-cms/temp_delete_me.md

 ::: QUESTIONS :::
 - How are going to make sure our auth is secure?
 Run scanners or pen testing?
-- What happens if someone creates an account, we deploy 10007, and THEN they try to verify it???
+- What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?
+- Manual code generation/checking vs Cognito-based codes for forgot password flow

 ::: CONVERSATIONS TO HAVE :::
 - DOD:  Refactor cognito so every account has and can be looked up by custom:userId.
 Extract application.getCognito() into application.getUserGateway();